AlexanderDJackson/SE2/README.md

 Also, navigate to the TomlTest.java folder to see the things that are being test and how they are relevant to the project.

 ## How to use?
 Using the TOML Library the user first imports the library.
-Next, they can either pass it a TOML string or a TOML file.
-From here the user can call the toml.parse() object or they can make a blank TOML object and add more TOML to it.
+Next, they can either pass it a TOML string or a TOML file as a parameter when calling toml.parseToml().
+They can extract TOML data by using get functionalities and add more TOML data to the file with set functionalities.

-## Contribute
+## Contributions
 If you want to contribute to the TOML library or think of any features to add, pull requests are always welcome!

-#### Anything else that seems useful

 ## License
 Apache Maven 3.8.4

+**HAPPY CODING AND TOMLing!!**